Post Traumatic Hip Arthritis Treatment in NYC

 Schedule A Consultation

 If you’re suffering from hip pain caused by post traumatic hip arthritis, the first step to restoring your mobility and quality of life is scheduling an evaluation with an experienced orthopedic hip specialist.
 Dr. Peter K. Sculco provides personalized care paired with world-class orthopedic training.
-Call 212.606.1771 today or fill out the form on this page to request an appointment.
+Call 212.606.1771 today to request an appointment.